np-guard/vmware-analyzer/README_Synthesis.md

 `todo: add tag -> labeling machanism`

 ## Currently supported
-Currently, the tool supports groups defined by expressions over tags; nested expression are not yet supported.
+Currently, the tool supports groups defined by expressions over tags; `nested NSX expression` are not yet supported.
-If a group is defined
+If a group is defined by an expression that we do not yet support, then the synthesized policy will refer just to the group, and the relevant *VM*s will be granted labels of this group.

-by an expression that we do not yet support, then the synthesized policy will refer just to the group, and the relevant *VM*s will be granted labels of this group.
+For example, the expression `tag = backend and tag != DB` is supported, while the nested expression `(tag = backend and tag != DB) or (tag = research) ` is not supported.
+For a group defined over the former expression, the synthesis will reference labels corresponding to the above tags' values, while for a group defined over the latter expression, the synthesis will reference a label corresponding to the group.

 ## Output
 ### Synthesized k8s resource